 Another area of importance will be interoperability.
 Connecting ecosystems together is how the "metaverse" will actually be created.
 Bridges and cross-chain solutions will have other utility across crypto, but one of the larger areas with more transaction velocity and daily usage will be gaming.
 Facebook's "Meta" is going to be a closed, panopticon-esque system and it's important that the real crypto version of the metaverse stays open and connected to the broader space.

 Making high quality games that are sticky is really hard, which is why it's honestly difficult to vet most web 3 games and studios.
 Axie Infinity was a massive viral success that really kicked off the play 2 earn wave, and is likely a very unique and rare outcome for a single game started that way.
 The Sandbox (SAND) is one of our larger investments in crypto earlier this year that we are very excited about.
 The token has recently skyrocketed for a variety of reasons, and we were interested in games that take a Minecraft/asset/property/building approach with crypto in the mix, as we think there's a clear fit for that kind of game.
-In its current stage, most web 3 games are played for pure monetary gain over the gameplay or experience.
+In its current stage, most web 3 games are played almost entirely for monetary gain over the gameplay or experience.
 At some point, web 2 gaming studios, who already create the highest quality games, will inject crypto into new and existing top games.
 If traditional studios can figure out compliance and UX, their distribution potential is insane.
 However, we do think being crypto-native from the start offers benefits around expertise, community, open-source ideals, and adoption.
 We are still looking for new game studios, ideally launched by experienced web 2 game developers who also became crypto-savvy over time and understand the value of enabling it for games.

 Esports and competitive gaming is another area we're looking at doing a few investments in.
 We think Esports and crypto is an obvious fit, being that both are digital-first and have communities that generally understand the allure of digital assets.
 There is a much lower threshold to adoption there than traditional sports leagues.
 Some potential use-cases: Automated tournament payouts, crypto rewards, NFT rewards, loyalty programs, fan engagement, team DAOs, etc.